Skip to content

 Gunshi is designed with several powerful features to make CLI development easier and more maintainable:

-• 📏 Simple & Universal: Run the commands with simple API and support universal runtime.
+• 📏 Simple & Universal: Run commands with simple API and support for universal runtime (Node.js, Deno, Bun).

-• 🛡️ Type Safe: TypeScript support with type-safe argument parsing and option resolution by args-tokens
+• ⚙️ Declarative & Type Safe: Configure commands declaratively with full TypeScript support and type-safe argument parsing by args-tokens

 Why Gunshi?